Mya Whitaker, firstname.lastname@example.org

 "I remember Ms. Kuhn, a Biology teacher, who wasn't even my teacher at the time suggested I give it a chance, she saw the potential of what could be, before I did.
 Little did I know, it would change my life forever"

 Before debate, Juan Carlos was shy and timid, now he is inspired to go above and beyond.
 Having now done research at the University of the Azores (an autonomous Portuguese archipelago in the Atlantic), and the Catholic University of Lisbon, Portugal; Juan Carlos hopes to continue to learn as much as possible about domestic and international politics in order to show students that debate opens doors to endless opportunities.

 When Alan Santos started high school he never imagined the long path it would become.
 He started as an athlete, but by his junior year Santos had fallen far behind and was transferred to Downtown High School, a continuation school, for students on the verge of failing out of school.
 At Downtown, Santos met Ms. Grace, the debate coach, working on a school project.
 Santos was extremely credit deficient and the reality was if he made up credits the traditional way he would be in high school until he was 20.
 Out of desperation to graduate, Santos followed Ms. Grace's advice and joined the debate team.
 He loved it.
 The competition was a thrill and before he knew it Santos was spending all day, all weekend on school.
 He says, "I was the first one at the school and the last one to leave.
 The only people there more often than me were the janitors."
 Through debate Santos made up enough credits to receive his high school diploma.

-Mr. Alan Santos is now studying at Laney College and debating for San Francisco State University.
+Mr. Alan Santos is now studying at Laney College and debating for St. Mary's.
 Alan Santos has his eye on immigration law and works for the league as a regional coordinator who does youth mentoring and outreach for six San Francisco high schools.
 For more on Santos, go to Alan Santos' story.